GatorIncubator/gatorgrouper/README.md

 pytest test_gatorgrouper.py
 ```

-If `pytest test_gatorgrouper.py` is not working, try running, from the root
+If `pytest test_gatorgrouper.py` is not working try running the following
-directory, the following command instead:
+command from the root directory:

 ```shell
 python3 -m pytest tests